triggerdotdev/examples/product-image-generator/README.md

 Transform product photos into professional marketing materials using AI-powered image generation.

 Upload a product image and automatically generate three marketing variations: isolated table shots, lifestyle scenes, and hero presentations.
 Built with Next.js, Trigger.dev, and OpenAI's DALL-E 3.
+Upload a product image and automatically generate three marketing variations: isolated table shots, lifestyle scenes, and hero presentations.
+Built with Next.js, Trigger.dev, and the AI SDK (Replicate Flux for image generation, OpenAI for analysis).

 ## Features